martylamb/macnificent-plugin/README.md

 Marty Lamb mlamb@martiansoftware.com at [Martian Software, Inc.](http://martiansoftware.com)

+> [!NOTE]
+> This project is deprecated and no longer maintained.
+[Macnificent](https://github.com/martylamb/macnificent) now includes its own data file generator.

 macnificent-plugin is a Maven plugin for generating an up-to-date IEEE OUI data file for use by the [macnificent](https://github.com/martylamb/macnificent) MAC address library.